 Require a per project aggregate limits or an aggregate Limits by Location or project endorsement on a contractor’s General Liability.
 This will help make sure that the contractor’s insurance company does not run out of limits on your project if the contractor has other large claims at other job sites Both “occurrence” and “aggregate limits“ are exhaustible during the policy period of the contractor’s insurance.

 For particularly hazardous operations, large contracts and projects like a multi-million dollar treatment plant, pipeline or building higher liability limits should be requested.
 Double the limits of liability shown above and request an Umbrella Liability policy to add $1 to $5 million limits above all of the GL, AL and WC limits.
 Ask for even higher limits of liability if the project is over about $50,000,000 or there are significant exposures to large numbers of people concentrated in places like schools, hospitals or densely developed urban areas.

-Yes, but be aware that the certificate does not confer any coverage on the member or guarantee conformity with your insurance requirements.
+Yes, but the certificate does not confer any coverage on the member or guarantee conformity with your insurance requirements.
 Only the contractor’s insurance policies can do that.
 The certificate is usually an accurate reflection of the policies, but if there is any doubt the member should request copies of the policies.

 It’s a very good idea to require it because it protects the contractor’s employees and would prevent them from trying to collect benefits from the member if they are injured on the job.
 In fact, Texas law requires contractors performing construction work for public entities like the member to carry workers’ compensation.
 However, sole proprietors, partners and executive officers are not required to cover themselves.
 If a certificate of insurance showing workers’ compensation coverage is not in your files, the Fund’s premium auditor will charge the member workers’ compensation contributions for the amount of the contract unless the payroll portion is broken out in your records.